-- protected areas, including nature refuges, which have been proclaimed under the Nature Conservation Act 1992 and Marine Parks Act 1982 or are under consideration for proclamation: - critical habitat identified under the Nature Conservation Act 1992 - vegetation mapped as essential habitat - sites listed under international treaties such as Ramsar wetlands and World Heritage areas - important habitats of species listed under the Nature Conservation Act 1992 and/or Commonwealth Environment Protection and Biodiversity Conservation Act 1999 as presumed extinct, endangered, critically endangered, vulnerable or rare - regional ecosystems listed as 'endangered' or 'of concern' under Queensland legislation, and/or ecosystems listed as presumed extinct, endangered, critically endangered or vulnerable under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 - good representative examples of remnant regional ecosystems or regional ecosystems which are described as having 'medium' or 'low' representation in the protected area estate as defined in the regional ecosystem description database (REDD) available at DERM's website - high-value regrowth vegetation - sites containing near-threatened or bio-regionally significant species or essential, viable habitat for nearthreatened or bio-regionally significant species - sites in, or adjacent to, areas containing important resting, feeding or breeding sites for migratory species of conservation concern listed under the Environment Protection and Biodiversity Act 1999, and/or Convention of Migratory Species of Wild Animals, and/or bilateral agreements between Australia and Japan (JAMBA), Australia and China (CAMBA), or Australia and the Republic of Korea (ROKAMBA)
+- protected areas, including nature refuges, which have been proclaimed under the Nature Conservation Act 1992 and Marine Parks Act 1982 or are under consideration for proclamation: - critical habitat identified under the Nature Conservation Act 1992 - vegetation mapped as essential habitat - sites listed under international treaties such as Ramsar wetlands and World Heritage areas - important habitats of species listed under the Nature Conservation Act 1992 and/or Commonwealth EPBC Act as presumed extinct, endangered, critically endangered, vulnerable or near threatened - regional ecosystems listed as 'endangered' or 'of concern' under Queensland legislation, and ecosystems listed as endangered, critically endangered or vulnerable under the Commonwealth EPBC Act - good representative examples of remnant regional ecosystems or regional ecosystems which are described as having 'medium' or 'low' representation in the protected area estate as defined in the regional ecosystem description database (REDD) available on the EHP website - high-value regrowth vegetation - sites containing near-threatened or bio-regionally significant species or essential, viable habitat for near threatened or bio-regionally significant species - sites in, or adjacent to, areas containing important resting, feeding or breeding sites for migratory species of conservation concern listed under the EPBC Act, and/or Convention of Migratory Species of Wild Animals, and/or bilateral agreements between Australia and Japan (JAMBA), Australia and China (CAMBA), or Australia and the Republic of Korea (ROKAMBA)

-- sites adjacent to nesting beaches, feeding, resting or calving areas of species of special interest, for example, marine turtles and cetaceans - sites containing common species that represent a distributional limit and are of scientific value, or which contain feeding, breeding, resting areas for populations of echidna, koala, platypus and other species of special cultural significance - sites containing high biodiversity that are of a suitable size, or with connectivity to corridors/protected areas to ensure survival in the longer term, such land that may contain: - natural vegetation in good condition or other habitat in good condition (including wetlands) - degraded vegetation or other habitats that still supports high levels of biodiversity or acts as an important corridor for maintaining high levels of biodiversity in the area - a site containing other special ecological values; for example, high habitat diversity and areas of high endemism - ecosystems that provide important ecological functions such as wetlands of national, state and regional significance, such as coral reefs, riparian vegetation, or an important buffer to a protected area, or important habitat corridor between areas - sites of palaeontologic significance such as fossil sites - sites of geomorphological significance, such as lava tubes or karst.
+- sites containing common species that represent a distributional limit and are of scientific value, or which contain feeding, breeding, resting areas for populations of echidna, koala, platypus and other species of special cultural significance - sites containing high biodiversity that are of a suitable size, or with connectivity to corridors/protected areas to ensure survival in the longer term, such land that may contain: - natural vegetation in good condition or other habitat in good condition (including wetlands) - degraded vegetation or other habitats that still supports high levels of biodiversity or acts as an important corridor for maintaining high levels of biodiversity in the area - a site containing other special ecological values, for example, high habitat diversity and areas of high endemism - ecosystems that provide important ecological functions such as wetlands of national, state and regional significance, such as riparian vegetation, or an important buffer to a protected area, or important habitat corridor between areas - sites of palaeontologic significance such as fossil sites - sites of geomorphological significance, such as lava tubes or karst - other areas containing State Significant Biodiversity Values as defined by the Queensland Biodiversity Offsets Policy 2011.

-The Queensland Vegetation Management Act 1999 and the findings of any regional vegetation management plan should also be referenced.
+The Queensland Vegetation Management Act 1999 (VMA) and the findings of any regional vegetation management plan should also be referenced.